getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 {% capture __alert_content -%}

-Sentry does not know if a local variable that looks like a creditcard number actually is one.
-As such you need to expect false-positives but also false-negatives. [_Selectors_](#selectors) can help you in limiting the scope in which your rule runs.
+Sentry does not know if a local variable that looks like a credit card number actually is one.
+As such, you need to expect not only false-positives but also false-negatives. [_Selectors_](#selectors) can help you in limiting the scope in which your rule runs.

 {%- endcapture -%}
 {%- include components/alert.html